 We will examine some of that fascinating history in the next lesson in this series, found under Related Lessons in the right-hand sidebar.
 In this lesson, let's examine the actual Bill of Rights and see what makes that document so special.

-The Founding Fathers of the American republic debated the idea of limiting government power.
-After lengthy discussion, they decided it was important to protect civil liberties in their young country.
+The founding fathers of the American republic debated the idea of limiting government power.
+After lengthy discussions, they decided it was important to protect civil liberties in their young country.